Blog

 Use Randomness to Break Out of a Rut

-Routines keep you efficient.
-They also keep you stuck.
-Here's how introducing small doses of randomness into your week can surface new interests, skills, and perspectives.
+Routines keep you efficient but also keep you stuck.
+Small doses of randomness can surface new interests, skills, and perspectives.

 lifestylecreativitytipsself-improvement

-The era of handing over your email address to flip a virtual coin is ending.
-Here's why browser-based, no-account tools are gaining ground — and what makes them different.
+The era of handing over your email to flip a coin is ending.
+Browser-based, no-account tools are gaining ground — here's what makes them different.

 privacytechnologytools

-10 Ways Teachers Can Use a Random Name Picker to Boost Classroom Participation
+10 Ways Teachers Use a Random Name Picker

-Discover how a random name picker can increase engagement, reduce bias, and make your classroom more inclusive — with practical tips for every grade level.
+A random name picker can increase engagement, reduce bias, and make your classroom more inclusive.
+Practical tips for every grade level.

 educationtipsclassroomname-picker